M-CreativeLab/jsar-dom/README.md

 It is a XML-based markup language for describing XR applications.
 It's designed to be a subset of HTML, and it's also a part of the JSAR project.

 > **Why not X3D**
+>
-> X3D is a great standard for describing 3D scenes after VRML, but it's not designed for Web developers and not extending the HTML standard, XSML is designed to be a subset of HTML and it's easy to learn for Web developers.
+> [X3D][] is a great standard for describing 3D scenes after [VRML][], but it's not designed for Web developers and not extending the HTML standard, XSML is designed to be a subset of HTML and it's easy to learn for Web developers.

 An example of XSML: